 - Most legal compliance specifies up to Level AA (this is true in the UK but may not be in other countries).

-- The latest version of the guidelines is 2.1, and was introduced in June 2018.
+- The latest version of the guidelines WCAG 2.2 is due to be released in Summer 2021.

 - To meet the UK Public Sector (Website and Mobile Applications) Accessibility Regulations 2018, you must comply with all 50, A and AA criteria.